-In a quantum electronic frequency standard we are not only concerned with the actual quantum transition of the particles involved but also with the production of an output signal.
-In general two different tasks are to be accomplished: (a) The generation of a signal which is to be compared with the actual "clock" transition, and (b) the generation of a useful standard frequency output.
-It is obvious that at least one oscillator--in general, more than one--is necessary for these tasks.
+In a quantum electronic frequency standard we are

-These slave oscillators may be quartz crystals. klystrons, lasers, or any other suitable devices.
+not only concerned with the actual quantum transition of the particles (clock transition) involved but also with the production of an output signal.
+In general two different tasks are to be accomplished: (a) the generation of a signal which is to be compared with the actual "clock" transition, and (b) the generation of a useful standard frequency output.
+It is obvious that at least one oscillator-in general, more than one-is necessary for these tasks.
+These slave oscillators may be quartz crystals, klystrons, lasers, or any other suitable devices.
 They must be locked in frequency or in phase to the "clock" transition.
-This can be accomplished by four distinctly different methods: The active maser oscillator, 12-15 whereby its output frequency is compared to a synthesized frequency derived from the slave oscillator; the absorp-tion16-18 or amplification12 of an electromagnetic frequency by the atomic or molecular transition; the detection and counting of the number of particles having undergone a transition caused by a signal which is derived from the slave oscillator; 1, 19, 20 and finally the observation of transitions by their effect on other transitions of different frequencies to which the "clock" transition is coupled21 (frequency transformation).
+This can be accomplished by four distinctly different methods: The active maser oscillator [16-19], whereby its output frequency is compared to a synthesized frequency derived from the slave oscillator; the absorption [20-22] or amplification [16] of an electromagnetic frequency by the atomic or molecular transition; the detection and counting of the number of particles having undergone a transition caused by a signal which is derived from the slave oscillator [1, 23, 24]; and finally the observation of transitions by their effect on other transitions of different frequencies to which the "clock" transition is coupled [25] (frequency transformation).
 In the first column of Table 1 the different interrogation methods are summarized.
-The second column lists various effects which give rise to bias uncertainties and which are associated with one or more of the methods of interrogation.